Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Vemik tilted his head.
 "Haven’t I grown up?
 I make steel for the tribe, I have children, I hunt well.
 Others call me a good man."

 "I don’t think a man ever really stops growing up, y’know?
 You made steel because it’s fun.
 The duty came later.
-I met my women because...well.
+I met my women because... well.
 Now, it’s more than just love.
 Same with my kids, with my job.
 With you, and your people.
 You do a thing, and then the thing *needs* you, and who are any of us to walk away?"

 "Needs me."
 Vemik nodded, and hooted sadly.
 "That’s the bit I worry about.
 Do they need me to be what I am, or do they need me to be Given?"